christopherhatton/rabbitmq-tri-cluster/README.md

 ## Start the environment
 `vagrant up`

+On starting the environment the `install.sh` script will configure the environment:
+- run yum update
+- install rabbitmq
+- copy over the .erlang.cookie

 ## Failover Tutorial
 After cloning the repo to your machine start the virtual machines: